physicsmattersmcgill/physicsmattersmcgill/README.md

 To make a new page, add a new markdown file under the `pages/` folder.
 See existing pages for examples and the front matter to use.

+Each page must have an English and French title and url in the `_data/navigation.yml` file in order for the menus to work for both English and French versions of the site.
+The urls provided in this file should match the permalinks in the frontmatter of the corresponding pages.
+There should be two files for each page, one in English and one in French.
+If you cannot translate a new page, the French/English version can be a copy of the English/French version, maybe with a short statement at the top ("Cette page n'est pas disponsible en français en ce moment.
+Voici en Anglais." or similar.)

 # Images
 Any images used on the site should be added to the `physics-matters/images` folder on the physics department server.
 Please do not put pictures for the website on github.